 - Research the software product under test and the project;

-- Formulate requirements to the automated tests and the tools for automation;
+- Formulate requirements for the automated tests and the tools for automation;

 - Study at least several available and more or less suitable tools for automation;

-- Select the most suitable one or more tools basing on the researches;
+- Select the most suitable one or more tools based on the research;

 - Discuss the chosen automation tools with other project parties, explain the choice, and get their approval;

-Such approach and sequence of steps would be approved by most of quality assurance experts.
+Such an approach and sequence of steps would be approved by most quality assurance experts.

-Many different kinds of computers have appeared recently, their appearance started rapid development of software products.
-The most amazing is evolution of mobile devices; they significantly differ from common personal computers by characteristics, ways and conditions of interaction with them.
+Many different kinds of computers have appeared recently, their appearance started the rapid development of software products.
+The most amazing is the evolution of mobile devices; they significantly differ from common personal computers in characteristics, ways, and conditions of interaction with them.